What electricity supply do I need for my hot tub?

 Not quite.
 Without going through all the boring legal stuff, essentially an electrical socket outside your home, or an adjustment to your electric supply around your home, must comply with Part P of the Building Regulations.
 Failure to comply is a criminal offence.

 In a nutshell, electricity is really dangerous, and only a qualified electrician should do the work.
-But it's not expensive, don't worry.
-Click below to find a qualified electrician near you.

 I want a 13A Plug & Play hot tub

 A popular style, a 13A Plug & Play hot tub is more economical, with lower running costs.
 This is also the simplest and cheapest type of electrical connection - a 13A Plug & Play hot tub will plug into a standard 3-pin power socket, just like you'd use to charge your phone or plug in a kettle!